bombasticSlacks/Aspirant/Game/Character-Development.md

 ## Training

 Basic, advanced, and master training represents powerful new abilities that your character can learn to possess.
 Training can either be:
+### Passive

-- Passive - just does something all the time for you.
+Does something all the time for you.

+### Elective
-- Elective - gives you a new ability/option you can use at will.
+Gives you a new ability/option you can use at will.

+### Resource Based
+Abilities that require an internal resource they are marked as **such**.

-- Once Per Downtime - Very powerful abilities that can only be used once before resting in a city.
+### Once Per Downtime
+Very powerful abilities that can only be used once before resting in a city.

 ### Training Tiers
 Training can be split into